tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 Another benefit of using a binding is that you can access some helper methods such as ImImpl_LoadTexture(...) and ImImpl_LoadTextureFromMemory(...);

-3 -> If you use a binding, OPTIONALLY some of these definitions might work at the project level (depending on the binding you choose):
+3 -> If you use an OpenGL binding, OPTIONALLY some of these definitions might work at the project level (depending on the binding you choose):
 IMIMPL_SHADER_NONE 				# no shaders at all, and no vertex buffer object as well (minimal implementation).
 IMIMPL_SHADER_GL3  				# shader uses openGL 3.3 (glsl #version 330)
 IMIMPL_SHADER_GLES 				# shader uses gles (and if IMIMPL_SHADER_GL3 is defined glsl #version 300 es)